Texas Personal Injury or Worker’s Compensation Claim?

 A few other examples would be where your injury was caused by a dangerous or defective machine or another person not employed by your company.

-These are called “third-party” claims, and victims are allowed to pursue Worker’s Compensation and third-party cases simultaneously.
+These are called “third-party” claims, and victims can simultaneously pursue Worker’s Compensation and third-party cases.

 Damages and Workers’ Compensation claims are extremely limited and defined by statute.
-Damages in personal injury cases are much different in that damages are generally determined in an agreed settlement or by a jury.
+Damages in personal injury cases are much different because damages are generally determined in an agreed settlement or by a jury.

 Personal injury damages include such things as: